firebridgekit/Firebridge/README.md

 ## What is Firebridge?

 Firebridge provides just the right amount of abstraction for building Firebase applications with React (web & native).

-**The problem:** Working with Firebase directly requires lots of boilerplate, managing auth state in paths, and writing the same patterns repeatedly.

-**The solution:** Type-safe React hooks and utilities that handle the complexity while keeping you in control.
+Slightly adapted cross-platform patterns from [`react-firebase-hooks`](https://github.com/firebase/firebase-js-sdk/tree/master/packages/react-firebase-hooks) for web and native, along with cloud functions and utilities.

 ## Key Features